-Over the past 3 decades, sedentary lifestyles coupled with excessive caloric intake have been major determinants to the increase in the prevalence of obesity and type 2 diabetes mellitus (T2DM).
-According to the American Diabetes Association (ADA), there are approximately 26 million Americans now living with diabetes1.
-In adults, type 2 diabetes accounts for 85 to 95 percent of all diagnosed cases2.
+Over the past 3 decades, sedentary lifestyles coupled with excessive caloric intake have been major determinants to the increase in the prevalence of obesity and Type 2 diabetes mellitus (T2DM).
+According to the American Diabetes Association, there are over 29 million Americans now living with diabetes1.
+In adults, Type 2 diabetes accounts for 90 to 95 percent of all diagnosed cases2.

-The UF Health Diabetes Institute’s Type 2 Diabetes Research Program involves an interdisciplinary network of providers from UF Adult and Pediatric Endocrinology Divisions who are committed to unlocking the causes of T2DM, identifying risk factors, and exploring novel ways to treat, educate, and ultimately prevent the disease.
+The UF Health Diabetes Institute is comprised of an interdisciplinary network of researchers and care providers at the University of Florida who are committed to unlocking the causes of T2DM and related disorders, identifying risk factors, and exploring novel ways to treat, educate, and ultimately prevent the disease.

 Particularly among adults, diagnosis of type 1 vs. type 2 diabetes can be challenging.
-Around 5–15% of adults diagnosed with type 2 diabetes might actually have type 1 disease with islet autoantibodies present; if this is the case, perhaps as many as 50% of actual type 1 diabetes cases are misdiagnosed as type 2.3 In addition, rare genetic forms of diabetes, alternative to type 1 and 2, have also been identified4,5.
-UF researchers are paving the way to enhanced routine patient screening methods to ensure an accurate diagnoses and offer an array of available safe, available treatment options which may help to predict future risk.
+Around 5–15% of adults diagnosed with type 2 diabetes might actually have type 1 disease with islet autoantibodies present; if this is the case, perhaps as many as 50% of actual type 1 diabetes cases are misdiagnosed as type 2.3 In addition, rare genetic forms of diabetes, alternative to type 1 and 2, have been identified4,5.
+UF researchers are improving screening standards for diabetes to ensure accurate diagnoses of disease manifestation and offer an array of available safe, available treatment options which may help to predict future risk.

-Extending outward from the traditional role of diabetic complications, UF faculty from the Division of Adult Endocrinology are increasing their attention to early diagnosis and treatment of a novel genre of lipotoxicity-related complications, mainly nonalcoholic fatty liver disease (NAFLD).
+Extending outward from the traditional role of diabetic complications, UF Health clinicians are increasing their attention to early diagnosis and treatment of a novel genre of lipotoxicity-related complications, including nonalcoholic fatty liver disease.
 A fatty liver is now the most common chronic liver condition in adult Americans and will soon be the leading cause of end-stage liver disease in patients that are obese or have Type 2 diabetes.
 As many as 80% of obese subjects and patients with diabetes have non-alcoholic fatty liver disease (NAFLD).

 - UF researchers have discovered that the prevalence of prediabetes and newly diagnosed T2DM is 3x higher in obese patients with NAFLD compared to patients without fatty liver.

 - T2DM is associated with worse liver disease, including a two to four-fold increase in advanced liver disease, cirrhosis and hepatocellular carcinoma.